Dr Bjarne Wernicke-Olesen

 His research interests are in medieval Hindu texts (especially from the traditions of Śiva), comparative religion, and phenomenology.

-Two recent books are The Importance of Religion: Meaning and Action in Our Strange World (Oxford: Blackwell, 2013) and The Truth Within: A History of Inwardness in Christianity, Hinduism and Buddhism (Oxford University Press, 2014).
-Developing from the comparative interests of these books, he is currently working on a project on religion and the philosophy of life as well as developing closer textual work on a Sanskrit text called the Netratantra.
+Two recent books are The Truth Within: A History of Inwardness in Christianity, Hinduism and Buddhism (2014) and Religion and the Philosophy of Life (2019).
+Developing from the comparative interests of these books, he is currently working on a translation and critical edition of the Netratantra.
 He is general series editor of the Oxford History of Hinduism.

 Silje Lyngar Einarsen